fabirt/flutter-design-practice/README.md

-# flutter-design-practice
+# Flutter design practice

-Advanced design and animations using Flutter
+Flutter practice to learn how to create custom animations and attractive designs for mobile and tablet applications.